 Constructive drug possession is one of the most complicated cases that leave the prosecution with the difficult task of proving the charges beyond a reasonable doubt.
 The presence of more than one person in the location where the drugs were found further compounds the situation.

 A drug crime lawyer in Colorado Springs can explore various defenses to protect you, for example, questioning whether the police conducted the search lawfully.
-They may also argue that the police didn’t have enough probable reason to search your car or location.
+They may also argue that the police didn’t have enough probable cause to search your car or location.

 Unwitting Possession

-You can’t defend yourself using a lack of intent to possess drugs, but unwitty possession can be a solid defense for the criminal charge.
+You can’t defend yourself using a lack of intent to possess drugs, but unwarranted possession can be a solid defense for the criminal charge.
 For example, if you carried a purse that had drugs the previous day but didn’t intend to carry the drugs when the police discovered you, lack of intent won’t help you in this case.

 On the contrary, if you picked someone else’s bag by mistake and it contained drugs, you can use unwitting possession as your defense.
 Your drug crime attorney in Colorado can help you prove this with credible facts for an affirmative defense.